module Kwconfig:sig..end

 When you parse the config file, you would specify the

-distinguished field like so: parse ~section:"section"
+distinguished field like so: parse ~section:"section"; any

-records that don't have %section
+records that don't have %section field are lumped together in

 what is effectively their own anonymous section.